Jonny-exe/binary-fractions/binary_fractions/README.md

 - `ndigits` _int_ - desired number of digits after decimal point, precision
 - `strict` _bool_ - If True, truncate result by rounding if input is too long to fit into ndigits after decimal point.
 This would remove precision.
-If True, result will have at strictly (i.e. exactly) `ndigits` digits after decimal point.
+If True, result will have strictly (i.e. exactly) `ndigits` digits after decimal point.
   If False, never truncate.
 If False, result can have more than `ndigits`